enquiries@bramleyengineering.co.uk

 Ensuring you meet the frequency and requirements of LOLER inspections is essential to stay compliant throughout your lifting equipment’s lifespan.
 Ensure your LOLER checks are completed:

 LOLER inspections are designed to keep everyone safe when using powered lifting equipment.
-It’s important to book your checks regularly and ensure they are thoroughly conducted by a competent inspector.
+Thoroughly preparing for LOLER tests is essential for a successful inspection, and it’s important to book your checks regularly and ensure they are thoroughly conducted by a competent inspector.

 If you’re not sure how often your equipment needs a LOLER inspection, we can provide a LOLER plan with reminders to notify you when your equipment is due for inspection.
 Get in touch for more information.